-The south of Fukuoka Prefecture is dominated by Kurume and Yanagawa, two old cities built on the banks of the Chikugo River
+The south of Fukuoka Prefecture includes Kurume and Yanagawa, two old cities that prospered on the banks of the Chikugo River

 - Kurume: A city in the southwest of Fukuoka Prefecture, notable for its shrines, temples and local crafts

 - Yanagawa: The water city, explorable by boat with a trip through the city's ancient canals

 - Akizuki Castle Town: The historic home of the Akizuki family, the leaders of a once-mighty clan that ruled over much of Fukuoka Prefecture

 The southern part of Fukuoka is accessible by train and bus.

 Both Kurume and Yanagawa can be reached by train, and bus services operate from within Fukuoka Prefecture and elsewhere in Kyushu.

 Kurume is a city in the south of Fukuoka Prefecture, on the banks of the Chikugo River.
 It is a former castle town surrounded by the Minou Mountain Range.
 There are many notable temples and shrines in Kurume including Suiten-gu Shrine, Bairinji Temple , and the Daihonzan Naritasan Kurume Temple.